 Q. Hernias are a common injury among bodybuilders, powerlifters and pretty much anyone who lifts heavy weights in or outside of the gym.
 And getting back into the gym after hernia surgery can be a little frightening.

-What is the best post-surgery hernia workout?
-Be specific.
+- What is the best post-surgery hernia workout?

 Show off your knowledge to the world!